 d.
 Assessment Letter.
 A letter from the NRC to a licensee that communicates assessment-related information.
 Assessment letters include assessment follow-up letters and annual assessment letters.

 e.
 Assessment Period.
 A period that contains four full consecutive calendar quarters.
-For example, the first quarter assessment period is from April 1 until March 31 of the; the second quarter assessment period is from July 1 until June 31 of the ; the third quarter assessment period is from October 1 until September 30 of the and the end-of-cycle assessment period is from January 1 until December 31 of the same calendar year.
+For example, the first quarter assessment period is from April 1 of the previous year until March 31 of the current year (end of the first quarter); the second quarter assessment period is from July 1 of the previous year until June 31 of the current year (end of the second quarter); the third quarter assessment period is from October 1 of the previous year until September 30 of the current year (end of the third quarter) and the end-of-cycle assessment period is from January 1 until December 31 of the same calendar year.
+Note that, in lieu of formal quarterly assessments, regional staff may use routine engagement with a licensee (inspection planning and scheduling meetings, project readiness group meetings, drop-ins and public meetings) and inspection follow up activities of previously identified inspection findings to gage and evaluate licensee performance.
 Findings (FIN) that are held open longer than two quarters and have not been closed are also considered in the assessment period, even if they were identified prior to start of the respective assessment period.

 f.
 Applicant.
 A person or an entity applying for a license, permit, or other form of Commission permission or approval under Title 10 Code Federal Regulations (10 CFR) Part 50 or Part 52.